faudziahismail/SQL-Project/README.md

 After: <br>
 <KBD><img width="155" alt="image" src="https://github.com/user-attachments/assets/bcb7a316-7508-4e03-8798-89969e35da5c" />

-- Changing the Date which is a string type into a standard date format.
+- Changing the Date which is a text into a standard date format and date type.

 ```sql
 SELECT `date`